-6. 7.
-8. Rhoose - Station Rd/Fontygary Rd/Rhoose Rd/Porthkerry improvements - implementation using off- site S106 sustainable transport contributions from 2020/21 onwards.
-Wick - two schemes adjacent to NAR including upgrading zebra crossing on B4265 to make pedestrian/cyclist movements safer (completion 2020/21) and new footway/cycleway at recreation ground on Broughton Road.
+6. Rhoose - Station Rd/Fontygary Rd/Rhoose Rd/Porthkerry improvements - implementation using off- site S106 sustainable transport contributions from 2020/21 onwards.
+7. Wick - two schemes adjacent to NAR including upgrading zebra crossing on B4265 to make pedestrian/cyclist movements safer (completion 2020/21) and new footway/cycleway at recreation ground on Broughton Road.
 Currently seeking SAB approval prior to implementation.
-LPA negotiating S106 "in kind" on and off-site financial contributions from allocated housing developments to contribute to further improvements to proposed NCN e.g. Land at Upper Cosmeston Farm, Penarth.
+8. LPA negotiating S106 "in kind" on and off-site financial contributions from allocated housing developments to contribute to further improvements to proposed NCN e.g. Land at Upper Cosmeston Farm, Penarth.
 A4050 Culverhouse Cross to Cardiff Airport walking and cycling route.
 Partially completed in 2016 up to Weycock Cross.
-Walking and cycling infrastructure between Weycock Cross roundabout and Cardiff airport to be delivered by 2026 via Section 106 and WG grant (subject to approval). funding of £ Welsh Gove works.
-The route h 'Expression Welsh Gove measures to transport so el bid for Core Allocation 70,000 for 2020/21 made to ernment for detailed design as also been included as an of Interest' funding request to ernment to cover temporary o implement sustainable hemes to mitigate the impacts I-19 pandemic.
+Walking and cycling infrastructure between Weycock Cross roundabout and Cardiff airport to be delivered by 2026 via Section 106 and WG grant (subject to approval).
+Active Travel bid for Core Allocation funding of £70,000 for 2020/21 made to Welsh Government for detailed design works.
+The route has also been included as an 'Expression of Interest' funding request to Welsh Government to cover temporary measures to implement sustainable transport schemes to mitigate the impacts of the Covid-19 pandemic.